radicalxdev/marvel-ai-backend/app/features/quizzify/README.md

-## Overview
+## Overview - Epic 7.1: Multiple Choice Assessments Generator

 ### Implemented Features

-Implemented support for more file types for the quizzify feature.
-Feature now supports all of the following file types: "xlsx", "pdf", "pptx", "csv", "docx","jpeg",'jpg',"png", "ppt", "html", youtube links, and google drive links.
+Implemented robust support for more file types for the quizzify feature.
+Feature now supports all of the following file types: "xlsx", "pdf", "pptx", "csv", "docx","jpeg",'jpg',"png", "ppt", "html", youtube videos, and google drive links.

-### Some sample json files for FastAPI testing
+### Some sample json files for FastAPI testing.
+Question numbers and topics are adjustable for testing purposes.

 1. xlsx testing json
     ``` javascript